nohamelin/xseei/README.md

 --------------------------------------------

 A lightweight, XUL-based (a.k.a. "legacy") add-on for the Mozilla Firefox web browser to import and export your installed search engines (sometimes called "search plugins") from and to XML files in the OpenSearch format.

+    This add-on is NOT available anymore for new Firefox releases; see below.

-These features are accessible from the Search pane of the Preferences page in Firefox.
+After installation, the import/export tools are accessible from the Search pane of the Preferences page in Firefox.
 No toolbar button or global keyboard shortcut is provided.

-    This add-on is NOT available anymore for new Firefox releases; see below.

 ### Install